 It won’t freeze during spring in Belgium, but temperatures do swing a lot.
 While it’s often only around 50°F / 10°C around the end of March, we can have warm days with well over 68°F / 20°C in late May if we get lucky.

 The temperatures don’t just depend on the time of year, though.
 Whether it’s March, April, May, or June, temperatures can rise or drop 15°F / 8°C or so from day-to-day.

+Such moody weather is especially typical for spring, so it’s important to pack accordingly.
 As you plan what to wear in Belgium, keep in mind that the trick is to pack and wear layers.
 But don’t plan on just wearing tops with woolen sweaters over them.

 Instead, try layering like this: tank top > long sleeve shirt > cardigan > jacket.
 This allows you to put on as much as you need in the morning and take off as much as you need when it turns out to be a lovely day.

 Find out our stylish strategies on how to layer clothes!